amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-01-12-mindset-shifts-massive-growth.md

 A master's work looks like magic to those with a less skilled eye, in any field, but a master always sees what he needs to improve on.

-Leonardo Da Vinci invested so much more time into studying and depicting life than his Renaissance artisans.
-Many of them thought the was a joke because he spent way too long on any single piece and rarely completed anything.
+Leonardo Da Vinci invested so much more time into studying and depicting life than his fellow Renaissance artists.
+Many of them thought the was a joke because he took so long to finish any single piece, if he finished it at all.

-He studies plants, dissected human bodies, and learned how life works, from the inside out.
+He studied plants, dissected human bodies, and learned how life works, from the inside out.
-In his work he depicted life so well, in such extreme detail, that they have always induced visceral reactions in people.
-Owners of his paintings would be caught kissing the women in his paintings, and security guards to museums that display his work would be fired when they would start developing unhealthy relationships with his paintings.
+In his work he depicted life so well, in such extreme detail, that his work has always induced visceral reactions in people.
+Owners of his paintings would be caught kissing the women he so vividly depicted on canvas, and museum security guards have often been fired when they would start developing unhealthy relationships with his paintings.
 His work remain the most vandalized of any other painter of the time period.

-But he still said this:
+All of that, but he still said this:

 <blockquote>
 I have offended God and mankind because my work didn't reach the quality it should have.